lbl-srg/obc/specification/source/introduction.rst

 semantic modeling (BRICK or ASHRAE 223p), putting in place the foundation to generate a semantic model from a declarative Modelica model.
-This combination promises to allow the semi-automatic connection of an actual building system to a digital twin of the control and related algorithms that support building analytics (MORTAR~\cite{FieroPritoniEtAl2019}).
+This combination promises to allow the semi-automatic connection of an actual building system to a digital twin of the control and related algorithms that support building analytics (Mortar :cite:`FieroPritoniEtAl2019`).
 Regarding emerging needs of building energy systems, there is a shift towards all electric buildings in various US states and various countries.
 In these systems, heating and cooling